sarthakkjha/session-success-stack/README.md

 One of our biggest takeaways?
 Tech is at its best when it improves lives and does good in the world.
 The thought that someone's failed focus session could help a child in a rural village access education—that kept us going.

-Big shout-out to the amazing folks behind Base, ScreenPipe, and Grok AI—your tools made this possible and namespace for organizing such an amazing hackathon.
+Big shout-out to the hackathon organisers and the amazing folks behind Base, ScreenPipe, and Grok AI—your tools made this possible and namespace for organizing such an amazing hackathon.

 ---